Parkinson's disease and alcohol

 • Alcohol consumption can also cause dehydration.

 • One of the critical issues after alcohol consumption is drowsiness or dizziness.
-Drowsiness and dizziness would affect PD patients’s balance and coordination, which often could lead PD patients to fall and cause fatal events.
+Drowsiness and dizziness would affect PD patients’ balance and coordination, which often could lead PD patients to fall and cause fatal events.

 • Depression, anxiety, and other mental issues often occur in PD patients as non-motor symptoms.
 It is well known that drinking will cause mental issues and would worsen non-motor symptoms in PD patients.